 Banners are visual images you can send to fans to promote a sponsor, your brand, an event, or anything that is solely visual.
 You can send banner cards to the Mobile App or to Gateway and you can track engagement metrics for each card.

 How you communicate with your fanbase will vary based on the type of information you want to send.
 Sometimes you want everyone in the app to receive a message, while other times you may want a specific segment of your fanbase to receive the communication.
-Understanding the difference between a Global Audience and Targeted Audience will help you determine which Audience you want to engage with.

 This is your entire mobile app fanbase.
 Anyone who has registered within the app will receive the communication you send.